Paul E. Patton: Second term as governor

 Another issue confronting both Patton and the legislature was how to spend federal funds from the Tobacco Master Settlement Agreement.
 Kentucky's share of the settlement totaled $3.5 billion over 25 years.
 Because tobacco was a major cash crop in Kentucky, Patton proposed that half of the settlement be used to diversify the state's farmers' crops.
 One-fourth of the money would support health care and anti-smoking efforts.
-The remaining one-fourth would address early-childhood care and education, a cause important to Patton's daughter, Nicki, an early-childhood educator.
+The remaining one-fourth would address early-childhood care and education, a cause important to Patton's daughter, Nikki, an early-childhood educator.

-In November 2000, Kentucky voters approved a constitutional amendment providing a shorter legislative session in odd-numbered years with longer sessions in even-numbered years.
-Most of Patton's proposals failed in the 2000 and 2001 legislative sessions.
-The economic boom that had provided ample funds for his programs during the first term slowed in 2001, and by 2002 the state was $800 million short of meeting its budget.
+In November 2000, Kentucky voters approved a constitutional amendment providing a shorter legislative session in odd-numbered years, with longer sessions in even-numbered years.
+Most of Patton's proposals failed, in the 2000 and 2001 legislative sessions.
+The economic boom that had provided ample funds for his programs, during the first term, slowed in 2001, and by 2002, the state was $800 million short of meeting its budget.
 In 2002, Republicans in the General Assembly called for an end to public campaign finance, as an economy measure.
-Calling it "welfare for politicians", Republicans estimated that abolishing public campaign finance could save the state $30 million.
-Ultimately, the issue derailed the biennial budget during the regular legislative session.
+Calling it "welfare for politicians,” Republicans estimated that abolishing public campaign finance could save the state $30 million.
+Ultimately, the issue derailed the biennial budget, during the regular legislative session.
 In April 2002, Patton called a special legislative session to approve the budget, but legislators were still unable to agree.
 For the first time in the state's history, the fiscal year began without a budget.
-This left Patton to run the state government for a year without a budget in place.
+This left Patton to run the state government, for a year, without a budget in place.

 Besides the budget, another measure that failed to pass in the 2002 session was a bill to eliminate the death penalty for juveniles.
 The precedent for the juvenile death penalty had been set in the 1989 Supreme Court case of Stanford v.
 Kentucky, wherein the court ruled that Kevin Stanford could be executed for the 1981 rape, sodomy, and murder of a gas station attendant in Jefferson County, Kentucky, even though Stanford was only 17 at the time of the crime.
 In 2003, Patton announced he would commute Stanford's sentence.
 Patton did oversee the execution of two adult prisoners, that of Harold McQueen Jr. in 1997 and Eddie Lee Harper in 1999, making him the first Kentucky governor to do so since 1962.